cstobey/vclods/README.md

 # VCLODs: Variable Configuration Locking Operation Destination Scripts
 ## What are VCLODs?
-* A directory based ksh framework to productionize programs from component scripts
+An open-source directory based ksh framework to productionize programs from component scripts

 ## What are the benefits?
 * Build from simple scripts